This Privacy Notice may vary from time to time so please check it regularly. This privacy notice was last updated on 11 September 2018.

 We collect business contact information from you during the course of our business interactions with you.
 You may be or have been a tenant at one of our properties, or have expressed an interest in becoming a tenant.
 We may also have collected your information from forms on our website, where you have expressed an interest in receiving updates on our Company’s performance.

 Landsec uses Microsoft Office 365 cloud technology for its operations.
-Its data centres are located with the EEA.
+Its data centres are located within the EU, which is considered adequate for personal data transfers by the UK.

 2. For what purpose is it collected